Vietnam.vn - Nền tảng quảng bá Việt Nam

 The NATO Foreign Ministers’ Meeting was an opportunity for countries to “reinforce” their support for Ukraine.
 Secretary General Jens Stoltenberg stressed: “Our obligation is to ensure that Ukraine is provided with the weapons it needs.
 We must continue to do so.
 This is in our security interests… I believe that the United States will continue to provide support, in the interests of the United States.
 That is also consistent with what we have agreed.”

-Meanwhile, Foreign Minister Dmytro Kuleba called on his NATO counterparts to “continue to produce and provide large amounts of weapons, military equipment and other equipment”.
+Meanwhile, Foreign Minister Dmytro Kuleba called on his NATO counterparts to “continue to produce and provide large quantities of weapons, military equipment and other equipment”.
 The official affirmed that the goal of retaking territories, including Crimea, was “unchanged”, stressing that “nothing can stop us”.

 Second, the meeting represents an effort to resolve tensions in the Western Balkans.
 Speaking ahead of the event, Jens Stoltenberg said that Serbia-Kosovo tensions were a topic of discussion during consultations.
 He urged both sides to refrain from inflammatory rhetoric that could escalate the situation.
 The NATO secretary general called for increased dialogue, mediated by the EU.
 The bloc will do “whatever is necessary” to ensure stability in the region, including deploying a permanent peacekeeping force in Kosovo.